pdf-raku/PDF-raku/README.md

 %%EOF
 ```

 The `<<` ... `>>` delimited section is the trailer dictionary and the main entry point into the document.
 The entry `/Info 1 0 R` is an indirect reference to the first object (object number 1, generation 0) described above.
+The entry `/Root 2 0 R` points the root of the actual PDF document,
+commonly known as the Document Catalog.

-Immediately above this is the cross reference table:
+Immediately above the trailer is the cross reference table:

 ```
 xref